 Outstanding projects start with an outstanding breadth of view.
 Like any other multifaceted system, software development calls for dive-deep planning, groundwork, and management, especially, if you have to juggle several processes.

 For the project to go off without a hitch, you’ll need a stringent system that renders the entire engineer undertaking effective and allows the software team to deliver excellent results in a timely manner.
 The software development cycle is what helps to achieve these objectives.

 The SDLC can marker-pen development inaccuracies in their infancy, which alleviates time and money headaches.
 This approach can also chart out a plan for faring well from the first take.

 Therefore, any good developer worth his salt should be well-versed in the SDLC models and choose the one according to the project context and the business requirements.

-So if you’ve been wondering “What are the phases of the software development life cycle”, this article will provide an extensive guide on the 6 SDLC stages and 7 key SDLC methodologies.
+So if you’ve been wondering “What are the phases of the software development life cycle”, in this article, we will share some of our expertise and provide an extensive guide on the 6 SDLC stages and 7 key SDLC methodologies.
 By the end of this article, you’ll find out why this approach is important and what SDLC tools are worth considering.

 Now that we’ve set our agenda, let’s get started!

 As we’ve stated above, SDLC (software development lifecycle) is the process that a software project follows and which consists of a detailed plan describing how to develop, maintain, replace, change or improve specific software.
 The lifecycle defines a methodology for improving software quality and the overall development process.

 But what is SDLC in software practice?
 Basically, it is the implementation of go-to business practices for crafting tech solutions.
 As a result, teams produce high-quality software that meets or exceeds customer expectations.
 The SDLC also allows companies to perform a fine-grain analysis of each step, thus boosting efficiency and minimizing costs throughout the whole engineering process.